-Panelists for the fourth session, “The role of investors & financiers,” included Tim Docking of the Refugee Investment Network, Lev Plaves of Kiva, Stephen Millard of Included VC, and Philippe Bernard-Treille, of the European Investment Fund.
+Panelists for the fourth session, “The role of investors & financiers,” included Tim Docking of the Refugee Investment Network, Lev Plaves of Kiva, and Stephen Millard of Included VC.
 I particularly enjoyed chatting with Stephen Millard about the Fellows Program at Included VC which has hired and trained a very diverse group of men and women to create a pool of VC’s of whose very different backgrounds, ethnicities, perspectives and world views make them better able to identify refugee businesses that are ready for VC investments.

 The fifth session was a video conference with Valentina Primo, founder of Startups Without Borders in Egypt, an organization that is already implementing the best practices discussed at this summit.

 Day 2 consisted of smaller presentations at the WeWork office, a terrific opportunity for attendees to network and connect one-to-one.